dotnet/arcade/Documentation/CorePackages/Publishing.md

     We suggest you to use the stage name *build* and have only one build stage.
 However, that's not a requirement.
 If you choose to use a different stage name or need to use multiple build stages you'll need to pass the name of the stage(s) to the `post-build.yml` template (see table on next section).

-5. Import the`eng\common\templates\post-build\post-build.yml` Arcade template at the end of the build definition.
+1. Import the`eng\common\templates\post-build\post-build.yml` Arcade template at the end of the build definition.
 This will import all default test, validate and publishing stages provided by Arcade.
+For a single stage publishing infrastructure, set `publishingInfraVersion` to 3.
 The bottom part of your build definition will look like this:

     ```YAML
     - ${{ if and(ne(variables['System.TeamProject'], 'public'), notin(variables['Build.Reason'], 'PullRequest')) }}: